 The cost of programs varies depending on which you choose.
 Visit our Certifications page to explore different programs and costs.

 In addition to the cost of the program, there is also a $50 webcam proctoring fee.

 Yes.
 You must take the certification exam within one year of the date of your enrollment.
-Extentions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested
+Extensions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested.

 We understand that the cost of our program can be prohibitive for some, but we prevent the cost of our program being a barrier to your certification.